 CGI is an Arizona SARA approved institution.
 The Arizona SARA Council has jurisdiction over Arizona SARA-approved institutions in relation to non-instructional complaints.
 Instructional complaints, such as grade grievances, are not reviewed by the Council and should not be submitted for review.
-Prior to registering a non-instructional complaint with the Arizona SARA Council, the student/complainant must complete Cummings Graduate Institute's and the Arizona State Board for Private Postsecondary Education's grievance process, as listed above.
-Upon completion of the institutional and AZPPSE complaint process, a non-instructional complaint may be submitted to the AZ SARA Council.
-The Arizona SARA Council Complaint Submission can be found at the link below: Arizona SARA Council Complaint Submission
+Prior to registering a non-instructional complaint with the Arizona SARA Council, the student/complainant must complete Cummings Graduate Institute's and the Arizona institutional and AZPPSE complaint process, a non-instructional complaint may be submitted to the AZ SARA Council.